rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                 self._check_compatible_with_source_hypervisor(host) -->
                 self._call_livem_checks_on_host(host) -->
             except:
-                #*#*# Sets host back to None in the event any of the above checks fail, this continues the loop while we schedule and try again.
+                #*#*# Sets host back to `None` in the event any of the above checks fail, this continues the loop while we schedule and try again.
                 host = None

             return host, node
 {% endhighlight %}

+#### Exploration 16

-The first method called here is quite short, the \_check\_compatible\_with\_source\_hypervisor.
-This takes the host information of source which is stored in the class as self.host and the destination which is just "host" and compares the versions of their platforms to see if there is compatability.
-Without compatability, we except which we now know will unset host and continue the loop.
-Interestingly this method does return data in the form of the source info and destination info, however this information is not stored during the \_find\_destination call and is lost.
+The first method called here (*_check_compatible_with_source_hypervisor*) is quite short.
+This takes the host information of the source (stored in the class as *self.host*) and the destination (just *host*) and compares the versions of their platforms to see if there is compatability.
+Without compatability, an exception is triggered, which unsets the host and continues the loop.
+Interestingly, this method does return data in the form of the source info and destination info, however this information is not stored during the *_find_destination* call and is lost.

-*nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_check\_compatible\_with\_source\_hypervisor* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._check_compatible_with_source_hypervisor* ->
 {% highlight python %}
         def _check_compatible_with_source_hypervisor():
         ...